Endward01/a_new_home/README.md

 - editing and deleting links
 - import/export bookmarks
 - changing the order of links and lists by dragging them between each other
-- the ability to change the color theme and the ability to create your own
+- the ability to change color theme and create your own
 - collapsing lists to hide links when you don't need them

 **New features in pipeline:**